OutSystems/docs-support/src/security/app-security/app-security-owasp-top-10.md

 Customers who choose to manage their own OutSystems installation benefit from the OutSystems standard runtime architecture to leverage their know-how and tools for logging and monitoring all system components.

 OutSystems Cloud customers benefit from the logging and monitoring capabilities bundled in the service with a choice between the secure baseline of the standard configuration and the more advanced [OutSystems Sentry](https://www.outsystems.com/sentry/) offer.

+### Server-Side Request Forgery (SSRF) (A10)

+OutSystems enables integration with external systems that you can statically configure.
+For example, when using the development environment to consume a third-party REST API, you must explicitly set the service's external fully qualified domain name (FQDN) as the base URL.
+This address can then be overwritten with a static configuration for each environment.

+In case you need a more dynamic way of setting third-party addresses, OutSystems recommends using server-side data from the database or site properties to build the FQDN instead of relying on external data.
+If you really need external data, such as a URL shared on demand by a third-party service,  make sure your applications validate that URL.
+For example, check the FQDN against a predefined list of valid, allowed third-party addresses.
+Then, use the OnBeforeRequest event action to set the customized base URL.
+Any time you want to make sure you only use static addresses throughout all your services, check all your OnBeforeRequest and make sure the base URL is not being customized there.

 ## OWASP Mobile Top 10 - Final List 2016